runarorama/scala-mset/README.md

 That is, `monus(a,b)` is the smallest object which when added to `b` is at least `a`.

-Examples of monus operations include truncated subtraction on natural numbers, the quotient operation on integers, and the difference operation on sets.
+Examples of monus operations include truncated subtraction on natural numbers, the quotient operation on integers, and the difference operation on sets and multisets.